MicrosoftDocs/power-automate-docs/articles/guidance/planning/reducing-risk.md

 Normally, by default, all actions that are set up will only run if the previous step was successful.
 You can change this behavior by setting the action to run only when the previous step failed&mdash;so that, for example, an email is sent to a custom list of recipients after a failed action.<!--note from editor: Edits okay?
-I wasn't quite sure what this was saying.-->
+I wasn't quite sure what this was saying.--><!--tayoshi: Yes this looks good-->

 ## Assign multiple owners

 Having a single owner for a particular automation can be a risk from an organizational and administrative perspective.
 If that owner is absent or away from the office when a problem occurs, no one else can fix the issue.
 You can prevent this by setting up multiple users or groups as owners, to make sure more than one person can edit the automation.
 More information: [Share a flow](../../create-team-flows.md)<!--note from editor: Is this screenshot based on sample data?
-I don't find these names (Jordan Miller, etc.) in our list of approved names.-->
+I don't find these names (Jordan Miller, etc.) in our list of approved names.--><!--tayoshi: Yes, it's sample/demo environment but wasnt aware of approved names-->

 ![Setting up multiple owners](media/group-owners.png "Setting up multiple owners")